UCSDTT/garnett-old/README.md

 ========================================
 sudo npm install <-- this installs dependencies for the project

+(You actually don't have to do this since I pushed the node_modules folder to this repo)

 Installing some packages may fix some errors if that didn't work: